 Everything started with La Verdad, a newspaper associated with a political party to which my brother-in-law took me to make a caricature of the president and the mayor.
 As an illustrator and critic of the regime there was nothing else for me than to denounce this ‘authoritarian and strict control’ as you call it.
 I don’t like this control, not here, not anywhere.

-> It’s been six months since Black Beach penitentiary.
+You have been six months in Black Beach penitentiary.
 How are the conditions there?